stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 The application used for the benchmarking is the `examples/console` application in this repository.
 Some aspects of the application have been optimized, but many parts have not.
+As an example, participants use simple JSON where some of the message is compressed.
 The results in this report should not be viewed as the maximum possible performance possible with a Starlight payment channel.

 ## Summary